input-output-hk/cardano-sl/docs/exceptions.md

 code, avoid `forkIO` or `forkProcess` in favor of the `async` package, as it rethrows exceptions from the child threads.
 (Do not use the function `async` itself when you can use `withAsync`, `race`, or `concurrently`).

+*Comment:* and when `async` is the only option, be aware of `link` and use it if appropriate.

+*Comment:* beware useing `withAsync` recursively.
+It essentially does a bracket, so you can't get tail recursion.

 When resource usage is non-linear, it's okay to use `ResourceT`, but prefer `bracket` whenever possible.
 Non-linear resource usage is